-What’s the key takeaway?
-It looks like not all of their products get as much attention to detail as they should get.
-It can be a hit or miss.
-So our advice would be to stick with the most popular models that have received almost perfect reviews.
-We’ll share some of their best-rated suitcases down below when we’ve finished getting into more detail about their features, quality, warranty, and prices.
+It looks like not all of their products get as much attention to detail as they should.
+So our advice would be to stick only with the most popular models that have received good reviews.
+We’ve shared the good ones at the end of this review.

 In durability, Ricardo Beverly Hills doesn’t get the perfect score, but it’s pretty high.
-If we were to compare the durability with other luggage brands, it’s somewhat similar to Delsey, Tumi, or American Tourister, yet not as good as Travelpro, Eagle Creek or Rimowa.
+If we were to compare the durability with other luggage brands, it’s somewhat similar to Delsey or Samsonite, but not as good as Travelpro or Chester.

-We’ve seen countless instances of people using their suitcases for ten or fifteen years without any huge issues.
-However, we do believe that these instances aren’t guaranteed to happen.
-For example, if you were to buy a Rimowa, you could be pretty sure that it would last at least ten years of heavy use, but with Ricardo, you can be sure that it will last at least three to five years of heavy use.
-(Or ten years if used only a few times per year).
+We found countless instances of people using their suitcases for ten or fifteen years without any issues.
+However, they don’t last that long for everyone.
+For example, if you were to buy a Briggs & Riley’s suitcase, you could be pretty sure that it would last at least ten years of heavy use, but Ricardo’s suitcases will last only three to five years (Or ten years if used only a few times per year.)

-We’ve given their durability a rating of 16 out of 20.
-Ricardo suitcases are well-made and durable, but they don’t take the extra mile to make them indestructible, as some more expensive brands do.
+We’ve given Ricardo 16 points out of 20 in durability.
+That’s because their suitcases are well-made and durable, but they don’t take the extra mile to make them indestructible, as opposed to Travelpro or Briggs & Riley.